ISO/IEC TR 22250 Regular Language description for XML (RELAX)

 The ISO/IEC TR 22250-1:2002 standard specifies a relaxation of the ISO/IEC 15924-2:2006 standard, which defines the XML language.
 The RELAX Core specification defines a core set of Relaxation Annotations and other facilities that are needed in order to support the production and use of Relaxed XML documents.

 The RELAX Core specification is divided into four parts: Parts 1, 2, 3, and 4.
 Part 1 provides a definition of the Relaxation Annotations and their associated annotation types.
 Part 2 defines the Relaxation Processor interface and the Relaxation Annotation Registry.
-Part 3 defines the Relaxation Model and its supporting data structures.
+And, Part 3 defines the Relaxation Model and its supporting data structures.
 Part 4 provides an overview of the RELAX architecture and describes how to create a Relaxation Engine.

 The RELAX Core specification is intended for use with XML documents that conform to the XML Schema definition provided in ISO/IEC 14651:2004, which is also part of this standard.